rmupap/rmupap.github.io/_includes/the-right-way.md

 Yes, we are here to serve students.
 But more importantly, we are here to serve the patients whom our students will serve. **Without high expectations, we risk compromising the education of our students, and thus ultimately the care of their patients**.
 RMUoHP PA holds the standard high.
 The patient deserves nothing but our best.

-### <span class="highlight-rgt">T</span> - Take Time for Every Person
+### <span class="highlight-rgt">T</span> - Think About the Patient

-People come from all walks of life and carry with them unique backgrounds, personalities, philosophies, perspectives, and opinions.
-They stand as products of the infinite number of combinations that result from genetic diversity, social milieu, environmental influence, and personal choice.
-At RMUoHP PA, **we regard each individual as an equal member of the human family**, and therefore strive to serve each with our utmost attention, concern, and diligence.
+The medical world is remarkably complex.
+So many dynamics, so many considerations. **Unfortunately, in the midst of the chaos, thinking about and doing what's best for the patient can slip to the back burner**.
+At RMUoHP PA, we keep the patient front and center. **The patient comes first, always**.